OsomePteLtd/principles/src/frontend.md

 ## TanStack Query

 1. Default settings.

-   - Prefer use default settings.

-     It prevents some cache issues are usually difficult to troubleshoot and resolve.
-In addition, some default settings provide a good user experience (for example, `refetchOnWindowFocus`).
-Read more about defaults [here](https://tanstack.com/query/v4/docs/react/guides/important-defaults)

-     ```typescript
-     // bad
-     const queryClient = new QueryClient({
-       defaultOptions: {
-         queries: {
-           refetchOnWindowFocus: false,
-           refetchOnMount: false,
-           cacheTime: 0,
-         },
-       },
-     });

-     // good
-     const queryClient = new QueryClient();
-     ```

    - Overriding `staleTime`.

      We should find suitable value for `staleTime` to avoid cache issues and not to make additional requests.